 Strenuous efforts have been made to ensure that equal progress is made by both boys and girls and where discrepancies emerge though our rigorous reviews of pupil progress and attainment, intervention takes place, at times becoming a focus in our School Improvement Plan.
 Resources are regularly checked to ensure stereotypes are avoided and also staff are fully aware of the need to avoid gender stereotyping.
-Primary education is a female dominated workforce but there are now four men employed at the school, to provide positive role models for boys.
+Primary education is a female dominated workforce but there are now four men employed at the school, who provide positive role models for boys.
+Our work for the Family of Schools Equality & Diversity Charter in 2017 focused on gender equality and stereotyping.